Hip-spine syndrome before and after failed hip replacement and lumbar spinal fusion complication

 - Age was the strongest predictor of arthritis at each site (back and hip).

-- Anatomic/structural influences about the lumbosacral-pelvic junction contribute towards the development of arthritis (Concurrent structural damage) that is separate from any systemic/metabolic effects.
+- Anatomic/structural influences on the lumbosacral-pelvic junction contribute toward the development of arthritis (Concurrent structural damage) that is separate from any systemic/metabolic effects.

 Patients with Hip-Spine Syndrome made worse by Hip Replacement and Spinal Fusion

 We just presented an outcome where patients had a hip replacement and it helped their back pain.
 Here is a study with non-similar results.

 University and hospital researchers in Sweden made the connection between poor hip replacement outcomes and previous lumbar fusion surgery.

 Writing in the Joint and Bone Journal, (4) they examined patients who first had the lumbar surgery, then proceeded later to a total hip replacement.
 Their research conclusions are presented here: